Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal (DraftV1).md

   The diagnostic tool shall adhere to the following standards:
   1. IPC-2221: This standard outlines how PCB's should be designed to ensure the reliability, quality, and safety.
 [3]
   2. **Maybe ASME Boiler and Pressure Standards mainly section VI in terms of Operational Safety Testing for the cutoff systems, this may be a different type of boiler**
-  3. IEC 61010: The standard for the safety requirements for electrical equipment for measurement, control and laboratory use  [Find a source as everything I find you have to pay for]
+  3. IEC 61010-2-081: The IEC 61010 standard is for the safety requirements for electrical equipment for measurement, control and laboratory use.
+The specific subsection that we will need to follow is subsection 2-081.
+This subsection applies to automatic and semi-automatic laboratory equipment for analysis and other purposes.
+In other words this section pertains to equipment for measuring or modifying one or more characteristics or parameters of samples.
+[4]
   4.

 # Relevant information